List of infantry divisions of the Soviet Union 1917–1957: Other Civil War rifle divisions

-The establishment and organization of the divisions (N 220/34) had changed by the end of 1918 to increase the number of regiments in brigades to three, while eliminating the artillery brigade headquarters, leaving the nine artillery battalions (known as divizions) and one horse artillery battery to be allocated to rifle brigades.
-An armoured auto detachment (otryad) was also instituted.
+The structure of the divisions (N 220/34) had changed by the end of 1918 to increase the number of regiments in brigades to three, while eliminating the artillery brigade headquarters, leaving the nine artillery divizions (battalions) and one horse artillery battery to be allocated to rifle brigades.
+An armoured automobile detachment (otryad) was also added.

 By 1921 the establishment of the rifle division had changed substantially in accordance with TO&E N 1400/246 for peace-time, with two brigades and only 15,876 personnel, and the reduction of artillery to two battalions and one battery, and the cavalry from four to three squadron regiment.

 From 10 June 1922 the organization of rifle divisions war changed from brigade to regiment structure, with three regiments in each.
 The establishment of divisions stationed in the border areas was reduced to 8,705 personnel, and those in the interior regions to 6,725, including the reduction to a single cavalry squadron.
 The number of divisions was increased to 49.